-- Size.
+- 1. Size.
 In accordance with the Company's Certificate of Incorporation, the number of directors making up the entire Board may not be more than 15 or less than 5.
 The Board believes that this range is large enough to allow for diversity of experience and perspectives, without being so large as to impede Board discussion or effectiveness. - 2.
 Independence.
-A majority of the Company's directors is required to qualify as independent in accordance with the criteria established by the New York Stock Exchange and to meet any other requirements imposed by law.
-At least annually, the Board will review the application of the independence criteria, in connection with the standards established by the Board in the Corporate Governance Guidelines on Director Independence, to each director designated as an independent director to make sure that the director continues to qualify as independent.
+A majority of the Company's directors shall meet the specific criteria for independence required by the rules and regulations of the New York Stock Exchange, the Securities and Exchange Commission, and applicable state and federal statutes in effect from time to time, and shall meet all other requirements imposed by law.
+The Board may also consider, on a case-by-case basis, such other factors that it deems relevant to the determination of a director's independence.